A White, White Day: Release

-A White, White Day had its world premiere in the International Critics' Week section at the Cannes Film Festival on 16 May 2019.
+A White, White Day had its world premiere in the Critics' Week section at the Cannes Film Festival on 16 May 2019.
 It was screened in the Contemporary World Cinema section at the Toronto International Film Festival on 6 September 2019.

-It was first theatrically released in Island on 6 September 2019 and on VOD by Film Movement Video on 11 August 2020.
+It was first theatrically released in Iceland on 6 September 2019 and on VOD by Film Movement Video on 11 August 2020.

 Reception

 Box office

-A White, White Day grossed $0 in North America and $836,600 in other territories, against a production budget of $2.8 million.
+A White, White Day did not have a theatrical release in North America, but grossed $836,600 in other territories, against a production budget of $2.8 million.